 WHAT TO BUY AT OCK POP TOK

-There’s a wide range of vibrant, patterned textiles, made on site and made in villages, that can be used as wall hangings, table cloths, table runners, bedspreads, throws, and shawls; check the tags to see where they were made and who made them.
+Ock Pop Tok’s wide range of vibrant, patterned textiles, made on site and in villages, can be used as wall hangings, table cloths, table runners, bedspreads, throws, and shawls; check the tags to see where they were made and who made them.
 Look for exquisite, intricately detailed textiles made by the Tai Daeng in Huaphan province, and the ikat cloths made by Phou Tai cotton farmers in Savanakhet.

 Silk scarves, shawls, bags, purses, hats, cushion covers